bashcats/awesome-wm-hydra/README.md

 It allows you to bind action to a sequence of any number of keys, such as `Super` + `w` + `c`.

-In the default (green) mode the sequence resets only when the initial `Super` is released, allowing you to easily implement modal bindings, such as pressing `Super` + `m` for music-related keys then press `h`/`l` multiple-times for seeking while holding down `Super`.
+In the default (green) hydra the sequence resets only when the initial `Super` is released, allowing you to easily implement modal bindings, such as pressing `Super` + `m` for music-related keys then press `h`/`l` multiple-times for seeking while holding down `Super`.

-Another mode (red) is available which will keep the hydra open even after the initial activation key is released.
+Another hydra (red) is available which will keep the key-bindings from the active layer open even after the initial activation key is released.
 Use the `hydra_color` argument set to `"red"` when calling the `hydra.start` function in your config to avoid the requirement of a held key.
 A red hydra will reset once an unavailable key is pressed, or a `blue head` is activated.

 This supercharges your AwesomeWM key bindings by allowing you to control an infinite number of actions through the keyboard without having to remember them all.